Skip to main content

 Time reversal (T) symmetry of the fundamental particles and interactions of Nature would imply that replaying any motion backwards from the final conditions would cause the system to “retrace its path” back to a time-reversed version of its starting condition.
 For several decades physicists assumed time reversal symmetry, understood in this sense, applied to all microscopic physical processes.
 It was therefore a major shock when indirect evidence was discovered in 1964 for the violation of time reversal symmetry [3].
 So far we have no fundamental explanation for this violation of time reversal symmetry.
 We do know, however, that the formalism of quantum mechanics can accommodate time reversal violation without difficulty.

-Today the search for new sources of T violation is one of the highest
+Today the search for new sources of T violation is one

 By Brian Carrico